 - Eight (8) Weekly Winners

-Invitational Tournaments take place over 2 days and have large cash prizes.
+Invitational Tournaments take place over 2 days and feature at $1500 prize pool.
 They are free to enter, but you must be invited to enter them.
 For more information about Seasonal Invitationals, check out the Invitational Tournament Rules page.

-More information about the exact details of Worlds will be available closer to the event, planned to be run near the end of 2018.
-However, it is likely to be a sixteen person tournament inviting from the following sources:
+More information about the exact details of Worlds will be available closer to the event, which will take place over four days – Dec 8/9/15/16.
+It is a sixteen person tournament with a $5000 prize pool that invites from the following sources:

 - The four (4) Invitational Champions

 - The ten (10) players with the highest SP totals (who have not already qualified)

 - Two (2) players from the Worlds Wildcard (Wildcard details TBD)